saleemkhan08/assignment-question-1/README.md

 6. Country origin of order has been added to the table.
 7. Search feature has been added using ids.
 8. Selecting a row shows its data on the cards given.
-9. Cards have been configured to show side by side instead of below each other.
+9. Cards have been configured to show side by side instead of vertical order.
 10. The console has been cleared of any warnings or errors.